-If your eligible contacts are not receiving marketing emails sent from your HubSpot account, there are several steps they can take to ensure that your marketing emails are delivered to their inbox.
+If your eligible contacts are not receiving marketing emails sent from your HubSpot account, there are a few steps they can take to ensure that your marketing emails are delivered to their inbox.

 - Add your from email address to their email client address book.
 This tells the inbox that it should expect to receive emails coming from that address.
 Each email client has a different process for adding email addresses, which can be found in their help documentation.